CSCfi/csc-user-guide/docs/apps/braker.md

 BRAKER is a tool for eukaryotic genome annotation.
 It uses genomic and RNA-Seq data to automatically generate full gene structure annotations in novel genome.
-Barker is based on GeneMark-ET R2 and AUGUSTUS pipelines.
+BRAKER is based on GeneMark-ET R2 and AUGUSTUS pipelines.

 ## License